-Due to the holiday, the next deadline for AITC Supply, Professional Development and Performing Artist Travel Grants is July 5th at 5:00pm!
-GCAC offices are closed July 3 and 4th.
+The next deadline for AITC Supply, Professional Development and Performing Artist Travel Grants is September 5th at 5:00pm!
+GCAC offices are closed September 4th.
 It is advised that you submit your application EARLY.

 The Aminah Brenda Lynn Robinson Memorial Fund For Research and Development is closed until 2018.